2016 Application & Guidelines

-- The completed application, a non-refundable application fee of $35 (check or money order) made payable to “Community Concerts at Second,” the selection titles of the program, composer’s names with their birth and death dates and the exact timing of each selection are due postmarked no later than TBD, March 2014.
+The completed application, a non-refundable application fee of $35 (check or money order) made payable to “Community Concerts at Second,” the selection titles of the program, composer’s names with their birth and death dates and the exact timing of each selection are due postmarked no later than March 18, 2016.

-- The judges will select one or more finalists who will be eligible for a prize.
+The judges will select up to three finalists who will be eligible for a prize.

 Finalists will participate in a recital, solo or joint, depending on the adjudication results, as part of the series “Community Concerts at Second” at the Second Presbyterian Church on Sunday, April 24, 2016.
 The recital date is not negotiable.